trychlos/pwix-tabbed/README.md

 `Tabbed.configure()` is a reactive data source.

+## Caveat

+`pwix:tabbed` makes its best to display the last active tab when the page is refreshed.

+Unfortunately, and specially when tabs are dynamically built, The HTML templating system is often first activated with an empty tabs list.
+In this situation, `pwix:tabbed` has no other choices that activating the first tab, because it doesn't know at that time if and when other tabs will be available.

 ## NPM peer dependencies

 Starting with v 0.1.0, and in accordance with advices from [the Meteor Guide](https://guide.meteor.com/writing-atmosphere-packages.html#peer-npm-dependencies), we no more hardcode NPM dependencies in the `Npm.depends` clause of the `package.js`.